-Making the legislation will introduce the Fire and Rescue National Framework for Wales 2016, published on 25 November 2015.
-The 2016 Framework has been subject to full consultation and includes priorities and objectives for the

-FRAs based on the changing context of the environment in which they operate, including the severe medium to long term pressure on public finances, an aging population in Wales and a shift from residential to home-based care, which potentially increases the number of people at risk of fire, and a more general focus in the public sector on prevention.
+Making the legislation will introduce the Fire and Rescue National Framework for Wales 2016 by way of The Fire and Rescue Services (National Framework) (Revision) (Wales) Order 2015.
+The 2016 Framework has been subject to full consultation and includes priorities and objectives for the FRAs based on the changing context of the environment in which they operate, including the severe medium to long term pressure on public finances, an aging population in Wales and a shift from residential to home-based care, which potentially increases the number of people at risk of fire, and a more general focus in the public sector on prevention.
 These priorities are focussed around 6 key objectives: